What Is a Vet Assistant and What Do Vet Assistants Do?

 Requirements to Become a Vet Assistant

-According to the American Veterinary Medical Association (AVMA 2023), veterinary assistants support the clinical activities of veterinary technicians and veterinarians by performing clerical work, animal restraint, and daily caretaking of veterinary patients.
-Although there are several degree programs in this field, some states do not require formal credentialing for veterinary assistants.
+According to the American Veterinary Medical Association (AVMA 2024), veterinary assistants support the clinical activities of veterinary technicians and veterinarians by performing clerical work, animal restraint, and daily caretaking of veterinary patients.
+Although there are some quality training programs in this field, there is no formal credentialing exam for veterinary assistants.
+On the contrary, many are trained on the job, although the required education and scope of practice for these animal caretaking professionals varies by state.

-Many vet assistants are trained on the job, although these animal caretaking professionals’ required education and scope of practice varies by state.
-For instance, Georgia defines a veterinary assistant as someone with on-the-job training or a year of formal training.
+Georgia, for instance, defines a veterinary assistant as someone with on-the-job training or a year of formal training.
 Texas, by contrast, has established a state certification process for vet assistants through the Texas Veterinary Medical Association (TVMA).
-Other states, such as New Hampshire and Hawaii list recommendations but don’t require certification to become a veterinary assistant.
+Other states, such as New Hampshire and Hawaii, specify no state-mandated restrictions on the scope of practice of veterinary assistants.

-Overall, for aspiring veterinary assistants, it can be advisable to pursue a formal training program to enhance one’s resume, job candidacy, and salary prospects.
-The renowned Ohana Pet Hospital in Ventura, California, actually prefers vet assistant candidates with an associate degree in veterinary technology (or an equivalent registered veterinary technician [RVT] program).
-Other typical requirements to join this profession include strong communication skills, compassion, punctuality, basic math skills, and the ability to lift at least 30 pounds.
+Overall, it can be advisable for aspiring veterinary assistants to pursue a formal training program to enhance their resumes, job candidacy, and salary prospects.
+Many clinics prefer vet assistant candidates with an associate degree in veterinary technology (or an equivalent registered veterinary technician [RVT] program).
+Other typical requirements to join this profession include strong communication skills, compassion, punctuality, basic math skills, and lifting at least 30 lbs.

 Steps to Becoming A Vet Assistant